Contribution Guidelines¶

 Note

-.
+The cz command is an alias for commitizen.
 It is a tool for writing conventional commits.
 We use it to enforce a consistent commit message format.

 Adding a new documentation section¶